Prince77-7/quranMCP/README.md

 #### `get_cache_stats`
 Get cache statistics for monitoring.

-## 📚 Example Queries for Claude
+## 💬 Example Queries for AI Assistants

-Once configured, you can ask Claude:
+Once configured, you can ask your AI assistant natural language questions:

+### 🔍 Search Queries (NEW!)
+- **"Find verses about patience in the Quran"**
+- **"Search for hadiths about charity"**
+- **"Show me Quranic verses about prayer"**
+- **"Find hadiths about treating parents"**
+- **"What does the Quran say about mercy?"**
+- **"Search for verses containing 'those who believe'"**
+- **"Find hadiths about fasting in Ramadan"**

+### 📖 Traditional Queries
 - "Show me Ayat al-Kursi (verse 2:255) with translation and tafsir"
 - "Get me a random verse from the Quran for today"
 - "What does Surah Al-Fatiha say?"
 - "Show me hadith number 1 from Sahih Bukhari"
-- "Give me a random hadith about prayer"
+- "Give me a random hadith"
 - "Get the audio recitation URL for Surah Yasin"
 - "List all available Quran translations"
 - "What is the information about Surah Al-Baqarah?"

+### 🎯 AI Understanding
+The AI assistant now understands it can:
+- Search by keywords instead of requiring exact verse numbers
+- Find content by topic without knowing references
+- Discover related verses and hadiths through natural language
+- Combine search with traditional lookup for comprehensive study

 ## 🏗️ Architecture